EmberCAD/EmberCAD/README.md

 The program is fully operational but is currently in its Alpha stage.

 * Codebase: The project has developed organically.
 Priority was given to functionality and laser control precision, which resulted in technical debt.
 The code does not yet follow Clean Code principles.
-* Open Source Model: I am releasing this project as Open Source because I believe in its utility.
+* Source Available Model: I am sharing the source code to build a community and improve the tool.
 If you are a developer and see areas for refactoring or optimization, your Pull Requests are welcome.

-We can organize this codebase together.
+## Important: Intellectual Property and Licensing

+Please note that while the source code is public, the licensing is restrictive regarding commercial use:

+* End User License: This software is provided for personal and professional use by end users.
+* No Commercial Redistribution: You are not allowed to create derivative versions, rebrand the software, or bundle it with hardware (OEM) for sale without a specific commercial agreement.
+* Copyright: All rights to the EmberCAD brand and its original architecture remain with the author.

+For commercial inquiries or licensing for laser manufacturers, please contact the author directly.

 ## About